-The Transport Delivery Overview & Scrutiny Committee is recommended to:
+The WMCA Board is recommended to:

-1. Endorse the additional funding requirement of £2.1m to take the scheme through to the end of the existing contract in October 2025, this will require WMCA Board for approval.
+(1) Approve the additional funding requirement of £2.1m to take the scheme through to the end of the existing contract in October 2025.

-- 2. Endorse the conclusion of options appraisal of the existing scheme and interim measures taken to improve performance of the scheme and mitigate the challenges reported in Autumn 2023. - 3.
-Note the original objectives of the scheme and the level to which these are being met through the existing scheme, as per WMCA Board report 24 July 2020. - 4.
-Note the link between the existing WMCH scheme and the developing Local Travel Points that will include further cycle hire scheme along with improved safety and security measures.
+- (2) Endorse the conclusion of options appraisal of the existing scheme and interim measures taken to improve performance of the scheme and mitigate the challenges reported in Autumn 2023. - (3) Note the original objectives of the scheme and the level to which these are being met through the existing scheme, as per WMCA Board report 24 July 2020. - (4) Note the link between the existing WMCH scheme and the developing Local Travel Points that will include further cycle hire scheme along with improved safety and security measures.